szymooneq/Tastebite-Recipes-App/README.md

 ## Details

-- created with the React (Vite) and TypeScript
+- created with React (Vite) and TypeScript
-- CRUD - the ability to manage account and recipes
+- CRUD - the ability to manage accounts and recipes
 - data stored on Cloud Firestore
 - data fetching and caching with Tanstack React Query
-- auth by Firebase Authentication
+- authentication through Firebase Authentication
-- context and reducer used to manage context values
+- context and reducer for managing context values
 - suspense for data fetching with lazy loading
-- error boundary to catch errors in child components
+- Error Boundary component to catch errors in child components
-- saving data in local storage using custom hook
+- storing data in local storage using a custom hook
 - routing with React Router
 - forms created with the Formik
-- form validation and sanitization (zod)
+- form validation and sanitization (Zod)
-- layout and styling with Tailwind CSS and Flowbite
+- styling with Tailwind CSS and Flowbite components
 - responsive website design
-- light/dark mode prefer system color scheme
+- light/dark mode prefers the system color scheme

 ## Tutorial and project structure

-Inside of project, you'll see the following folders and files:
+Inside the project you'll see the following folders and files:

 ```
 PROJECT_ROOT